 This tool kit is a resource to help early childhood, school, and community professionals understand how they can support families who may be experiencing homelessness or housing insecurity.
 IEL also has a resource list, When Children Are Homeless or Housing Insecure: How Preschool Teachers and Caregivers Can Help, which includes additional resources for educators, caregivers, and community professionals working with young children and their families.
+During the COVID-19 pandemic, it is more important than ever to identify and support families.
+The COVID-19 and Homelessness page on the SchoolHouse Connection website includes a wealth of new and up to date information.

 The number of homeless children and youth enrolled in school continues to increase.
 Local educational agencies (LEAs) are responsible for providing the same educational experience to homeless children and youth as they do to other children and youth.
 The McKinney-Vento Homeless Assistance Act includes provisions that states must make to provide appropriate assistance to LEAs in their efforts to serve children and families.
 This toolkit includes information for early childhood providers on identifying families who are homeless or housing insecure and meeting their basic needs as well as information on requirements, educational rights, resources on well-being, and links to Illinois resources.